carbon-language/carbon-lang/docs/project/goals.md

 runs.
 Carbon must also continue supporting these over time, even as which ones are major or modern evolve and change over time.

-Carbon must be able to provide native support for various platforms and environments, rather than relying on compile-time indirections which may impair performance.
+Carbon must be able to provide native support for the programming models of those platforms and environments, rather than relying on compile-time translations which may impair performance.
 This includes addressing SIMD versus SPMD, concurrency versus parallelism, and desktop versus mobile versus bare metal.